top of page

 Scaffolded Engagement & Support

-Teams are comprised of first-year students through graduating seniors.
+Teams are comprised of second-year students through graduating seniors.
 New VIP Team members learn from and replace those who graduate by engaging in peer-to-peer learning and mentorship.

 Multidisciplinary Engagement

-The VIP program is meant for students from all backgrounds, levels of experience, and disciplines.
-VIP drives the completion of ambitious, multidisciplinary projects, which strengthen and expand faculty scholarship while providing students the opportunity to work with peers from heterogeneous disciplines.
+The VIP program is open to students from all majors and experience levels.
+VIP drives the completion of big, multidisciplinary projects, which enhance and expand faculty scholarship while providing students the opportunity to work with peers from various fields.

 Multi-Semester Participation